asmaa-elfatayry/Parfum-Palm-Store/README.md

 - display Arabic or English language
 - View detailed product descriptions.
-- Responsive design for a seamless experience on mobile screen.
+- Responsive design for a seamless experience on a mobile screen.

 ## Getting Started